danielcorrea89/famous-quotes/README.md

 - Generated docs, visuals, and tracked time
 - Served as a sounding board for architecture trade-offs

-Recruiter takeaway: *"He uses AI as a multiplier to deliver faster, but knows the details and can explain the system end-to-end."*
+I used AI as a multiplier to deliver faster, but I know all the details and can explain the system end-to-end.

 ---